mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 The first argument `np.transpose` is the function to apply to each block.
 The second and third arguments are the name and index pattern of the output.
 The succeeding arguments are the key and index pattern of the inputs.
+In this case the index pattern is the reverse.
+We map the `ij`th block to the `ji`th block of the output after we call the function `np.transpose`.
 Finally we have the numblocks keyword arguments that give the block structure of the inputs.
 Index structure can be any iterable.
-We use strings for convenience and historical precedence but we could have used something like lists of integers instead.

-{% highlight Python %}
->>> top(np.transpose, 'Z', (0, 1), 'X', (1, 0), numblocks={'X': (2, 3)})
-{% endhighlight %}

 ### Matrix Multiply

-We represent tensor contractions like matrix-matrix multiply with indices that are repeated in the inputs and missing in the output like the following
+We represent tensor contractions like matrix-matrix multiply with indices that are repeated in the inputs and missing in the output like the following.
+In the following example the index `'j'` is a contracted dummy index.

 {% highlight Python %}
 >>> top(..., Z, 'ik', X, 'ij', Y, 'jk', numblocks=...)